-I began my shiatsu studies in Scotland in 1980 while doing a languages degree.
-After graduating I moved to London to start work as a translator and was able to continue studying Shiatsu at the East West Centre in my spare time.
+I began my Shiatsu studies in Scotland in 1980 while doing a languages degree.
+Receiving Shiatsu was an essential part of my recovery from illness.
+After graduating I moved to London to start work as a translator and was able to continue studying at the East West Centre there.

-Since 2000 I have been actively involved with practitioner and teacher assessments for The Shiatsu Society.
+Since 2000 I have been the lead assessor for teachers in The Shiatsu Society.